 - University 1

-Every year, the University of Manitoba welcomes more than 2,000 First Nations, Métis and Inuit students, including more than 150 graduate students, making up one of the largest Indigenous student populations in Canada.
+UM is home to more than 2,600 First Nations, Métis and Inuit students, including more than 250 graduate students.
+UM has one of the largest Indigenous student populations in Canada.

-Our Pathways to Indigenous Achievement plan reflects how education can be life-changing and benefit both individuals and communities.
+Our Pathways to Indigenous Achievement plan reflects the life-changing nature of education, benefiting both individuals and communities.

-In 2015 the U of M celebrated the 26th anniversary of the Annual Graduation Pow Wow, honouring the achievements of more than 350 Indigenous graduates.
+In 2018, the University celebrated the 29th Annual Graduation Pow Wow honouring the achievements of over 450 Indigenous graduates.

 Innovative spaces enrich the student learning experience.
 The Fort Garry campus sets the stage for important discoveries, transforming itself with modern facilities while preserving the historic buildings that have defined the campus for more than a century.